ghga-de/docs.ghga.de/user_docs/other/iva.md

 ### How to Verify an IVA

- GHGA offers two ways to add IVAs (Mobile Phones and in Person).
-A verification address can be added in the [GHGA Data Portal](https://data.ghga.de/).
+ GHGA offers two types of IVAs:  Mobile Phones and in Person validation.
+A new IVA can be added to your profile in the [GHGA Data Portal](https://data.ghga.de/).

 *For practicability mobile phones are recommended but please note that <general:Research Data Controller (RDC)> might demand alternative means during negotiation of a <general:Data Transfer Agreement (DTA)>*.